LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 > If we now introduce 'low code development', we work on these 20%, not on those 80%.

 The issue with that is, that the narrative of 'everyone should make apps' doesn't reflect, that there is a lot of content out there to teach business users how to use controls, components, connectors and ask community when in doubt which function they should use.
-But there is about near to zero guidance around how to make sure that apps, delieverd by power users do have a lifecycle as well, need to be documented properly and that someone needs to offer support for that.
+But there is about near to zero guidance around how to make better decisions about apps to build, and that apps, deliverd by power users, need to be documented properly, and that someone needs to offer support for that.

 These are things that pro-developers are very aware of, as DevOps is what most of them live and breathe every single day.
+But apart from IT departments, who will need to care about governance, application lifecycle management, etc., there are some things on business user side, that we should consider.

 This post will list 10 things, that we should think about before we start building our apps